Blame the Cube?

 Is It the Cube's Fault?

-The only way the Cube makes sense from a cost and performance standpoint is the slightly faster processor.
-Balance that with the relatively slow hard drive, limited expansion options, and higher price, and it shouldn't surprise anyone that it's not flying off the shelves like iMacs or iBooks.
+The only way the Cube makes sense from a cost and performance standpoint is its slightly faster processor.
+Balance that with the relatively slow hard drive, limited expansion options, and higher price, and it shouldn’t surprise anyone that it’s not flying off the shelves like iMacs or iBooks.

 The Cube is elegant, but you lose that elegance when you connect an external floppy, Zip drive, CD burner, or tape drive.
 You've got your drop dead gorgeous Cube, a pair of spherical speakers, the Pro Mouse and Pro Keyboard, maybe even an Apple display, and this third-party box that looks completely out of place next to the Cube.